You can now connect with Lemieux Library on Facebook, Flickr, and YouTube.

 To find articles by searching our library databases:

 Often businesses and medical agencies have strict firewalls in place to protect their network and and users.
 In these cases, proxy access may not work.
-In the past some users used the campus VPN to get around this problem.
-This no longer works, but a new alternative is available.

 You may be familiar with the campus computer labs, and the wide range of software installed there for your use.
 Beginning Fall 2009 these resources are being made available to you from any computer with a broadband internet connection.
 One advantage for library patrons of the new system is the ability to use a virtual lab computer to do your library research, giving you a virtual-on-campus computer from anywhere.